 How to Celebrate Groundhog Day

-- What does it mean if he sees his shadow or not.
-Why is this mean anything?
-Well if he sees his shadow or not tells of the breaking of winter and the start of spring.
-According to custom, if the groundhog casts a shadow then we are in for another six weeks of winter weather.
+- What does it mean if he sees his shadow?
+And why does this mean anything?
+Well if he sees his shadow or not predicts the breaking of winter and the start of spring.
+According to custom, if the groundhog casts a shadow meaning that it must be a sunny day) then everyone is in for another six weeks of winter weather.

 How do you think it will turn out this year?
 Are you ready for the change of season?
-When Phil pokes his little nose out if his den and lets us know what to expect, join the rest of us with a hearty cheer!
-Happy Groundhog Day!
+When Phil pokes his little nose out of his den and lets everyone know what to expect, join in with everyone else with a hearty cheer!